-The guideline for HRQoL measurement in the context of REA is formulated based on a literature review addressing the following questions:
+The guideline for HRQoL measurement in the context of REA is formulated based on a literature review - done for the elaboration of this guideline during JA 1 - addressing the following questions:

 - Which types of HRQoL measures are relevant for REA and what are their pros and cons? - What are potential issues with HRQoL data that should be considered in a REA? - What do existing guidelines say about HRQoL measurement in the context of a reimbursement request?